Swimmer's Ear (External Otitis)

 External otitis is not contagious, so you don't have to limit your contact with friends as long as you're feeling well enough to socialize.

-You should call your doctor if you have any of the following:
+Call your doctor if you have any of these problems:

 - pain in an ear with or without fever

-- persistent itching of the ear or in the ear canal
+- lasting itching of the ear or in the ear canal

 - loss of hearing or decreased hearing in one or both ears